-For Giani Granite with Ultra Epoxy Topcoat, Marble and Black Marble Kits: Wait 48 hours after applying the topcoat before you set light appliances back on your surface (such as a toaster, cutting board, knife holder), but it is recommended to wait the full cure time of 7 days before placing heavy appliances (such as a microwave) back on your counters.
+For Giani Granite with Epoxy Resin Topcoat, Venetian Gold Quartz, Marble and Black Marble Kits: Wait 48 hours after applying the topcoat before you set light appliances back on your surface (such as a toaster, cutting board, knife holder), but it is recommended to wait the full cure time of 7 days before placing heavy appliances (such as a microwave) back on your counters.

 Your new Giani countertop is just as durable as your car's exterior surface.
 But just like your car, you will need to take proper care of it to maintain its life span.
 Even if you follow the application instructions, your Giani may show signs of wear if you don't follow these proper care instructions.

 We recommend using a mild anti-bacterial soap, warm water, and a soft cloth for all Giani Countertop Kits.
 We also have our own specialized cleaner designed specifically for both Acrylic and Epoxy Topcoat kits.